-One of the largest Artificial Reef projects in the Western Hemisphere is well underway.
-This massive project started with a vision, just three years ago, when longtime angler and local attorney, Peter Flood, joined forces with the Economic Task Force (ERTF) Chair, Diane Flagg, and members of the community to develop a ‘state of the art’ Artificial Reef Project to boost the local ecosystem and promote economic growth.
+Paradise Reef… A massive underwater project that started with a vision when longtime angler and local attorney, Peter Flood, joined forces with Diane Flagg, Chair of the Economic Recovery Task Force (ERTF), members of the community, and local government agencies to develop a ‘state of the art’ Artificial Reef Project to boost the local ecosystem and promote economic growth.
+The project is anticipated to generate an estimated $30 million dollars annually when ‘fully matured’ based on metrics utilized in a 2011 Florida Sea Grant study issued by the University of Florida.

-To ensure that the technical expertise was secured to support a project of this magnitude, the quintessential expert was contacted.
+To ensure that the technical expertise was secured to support a project of this magnitude, the quintessential expert was enlisted.
 ‘Dr. Reef’, that is.
 Dr. Heyward Matthews, the father of artificial reef development for more than 40 years, volunteered as a critical partner for the project.
 Dr. Matthews stressed the importance of creating habitat for marine life.
 Approximately 200 fish species, Atlantic Loggerhead, Green, and Kemp’s Ridley sea turtles have been documented in the ten thousand islands; located between Marco Island and Everglades City.
-Much of the islands sea grass beds and mangrove bottoms serve as vital nursery areas to this marine life.
-As they migrate from the ten thousand islands, the artificial reefs will serve as a vital habitat.
+Much of the islands sea grass beds and mangrove bottoms serve as vital nursery areas for this marine life.
+As they migrate from the ten thousand islands, the artificial reefs provide a vital habitat.

 Less than one week from the Artificial Reef deployment ceremonies on our gulf waters, Community Foundation of Collier County received a commitment of $100,000 from the Wasmer Family for the naming of the first of six legacy reefs; ‘Wasmer Reef’.
 “Following an introduction by Representative Kathleen Passidomo, Diane Flagg outlined an opportunity to significantly improve the ecology of our coastal waters and enhance our economy,” stated Martin Wasmer.
 “This project is a great fit for our long-term endowment history in Naples.”